MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

 ## Deploy WebLogic Server on AKS

-The following steps show you how to find the WebLogic Server on AKS offer and fill out the **Basics** pane.
+Use the following steps to find the WebLogic Server on AKS offer and fill out the **Basics** pane:

 1. In the search bar at the top of the Azure portal, enter *weblogic*.
 In the autosuggested search results, in the **Marketplace** section, select **WebLogic Server on AKS**.